- ASSISTANT PROFESSOR Neurology

 Columbia University Medical Center

 - I am a neurologist with experience in both basic and clinical research.
-My primary interests are in rehabilitation from spinal cord injury (SCI), traumatic brain injury, stroke, and other central nervous system diseases.
+My primary interests are in treatment and rehabilitation of spinal cord injury (SCI), amyotrophic lateral sclerosis (ALS), traumatic brain injury, and stroke.
 The majority of my time is spent at the Center of Excellence for the Medical Consequences of Spinal Cord Injury, located at the James J Peters VA Medical Center.

 Defining and strengthening spared nerves after spinal cord injury